 A Storm of Swords

-As a vagabond, he was arrested in the Riverlands by the Brotherhood Without Banners, who also had Arya Stark in their custody.
-The Brotherhood put Sandor on trial for various atrocities committed by Lannister soldiers, but no crime could be attributed to him personally until Arya testified to his killing of Mycah the butcher's boy.
-Since there was not enough evidence for a court trial, the Brotherhood's leader Beric Dondarrion decreed that Sandor would face him in a trial by combat.
+As a vagabond, he was arrested in the Riverlands by the brotherhood without banners, who also had Arya Stark in their custody.
+Taken to the hollow hill, the brotherhood put Sandor on trial for various atrocities committed by Lannister soldiers, but no crime could be attributed to him personally until Arya testified to his killing of Mycah the butcher's boy.
+Since there was not enough evidence for a court trial, the brotherhood's leader Beric Dondarrion decreed that Sandor would face him in a trial by combat.
 A follower of R'hllor, Beric fought with a magic flaming blade, but Sandor managed to defeat him despite his hangover and fear of fire.

 |“||Please, I’m burned.
 Help me.
 Someone.
 Help me.
 Please. ||”|